Vineyard is a contemporary church movement with a purpose to proclaim Jesus’ message of the kingdom of God.

 Jesus proclaimed that the Kingdom of God has arrived into this world.
 He gave foretaste of the Kingdom by forgiving sins, healing the sick, releasing the people from the forces of evil and feeding the hungry.
 On the other hand, Jesus taught that the Kingdom of God will arrive in fullness when He returns.

 It is important for the Vineyard movement to stick to the above-described “already-not yet completely” tension, so that we do not devalue the problems of life nor the transforming power of God.
 We want to declare the Kingdom of God as Jesus did by offering salvation, hope, healing and freedom of the people.

 Cai and Katja Talvio founded Helsinki Vineyard church in 1997.
 Ari Puonti is the senior pastor today.
 Our church is led by the board, which operates with our leadership / workers team.

-Michael and Virpi Hopkins founded Vineyard Uusimaa in 2015 and it is the second Vineyard in Finland.
-In addition, Juha and Terhi Ranta-ojala have started the process in 2015 to plant a Vineyard church in Tampere.
+Michael and Virpi Hopkins founded Vineyard Uusimaa in 2015 which was the second Vineyard in Finland.
+Third Vineyard was founded in 2017 when Juha and Terhi Ranta-ojala founded Tampere Vineyard.

 Suomen Vineyard –kirkko (Vineyard churches in Finland) was registered as a denomination in 2014.
 It is led by the Board.
-Suomen Vineyard – kirkko is a part of Vineyard Nordic, which has more than 20 congregations in Denmark, Sweden and Norway.
+Suomen Vineyard – kirkko is a part of Vineyard Nordic, which has about 30 congregations in Denmark, Finland, Sweden and Norway.